HOWTO: Validating X.509 certificates on Xamarin.Android and Xamarin.iOS

 As of January 2020, standard .NET API for X.509 certificate validation (X509Chain.Build method)

-still does not appear to be working properly.
-To make it possible for our users to easily validate certificates on Xamarin platforms,
+still does not appear to be working properly on Xamarin platforms.
+To make it possible for our users to easily validate certificates on these platforms,

 we introduced a set of